 He handed me another slip.
 “This is your ticket and directions to the staging area.
 It’s this Saturday.
 There were only ten tickets available and they weren’t cheap.
 I expect a good story from this.
 Don’t let me down.
 Oh, and I’ve lined up a photographer to follow you.
 He won’t be on the stage but he’ll be at the staging area and meet up with you at each of the stops.”

 “I’m on it, boss,” I replied as he headed back to his office.
-Seems my plans for the weekend had just changed.
-My relaxing weekend was now a working, but hopefully fun weekend.
+Seems my Saturday plans had just changed.
+My relaxing weekend was now a working but hopefully fun weekend.

 It would be a long twelve hour day and there would be three stops, one every three hours, between start and finish.
 Lunch would be served at the second stop.
 Passengers were to arrange their own transportation home from West Linn.